-How to use SpyFu to get your site ranked in Google, so people can find you.
+How to use SpyFu to start online advertising for your new site.
+Learn how to get ranked in Google, so people can find you.

 Links talked about in the video: